abegur/nba_model/2nd_Model/README.md

 ## Data Mining (How I effeciently got season data)
-defintion of data mining and how it applies include getData
+defintion of data mining and how it applies
+### getData
+Retrieves all scratch data using the NBA API

 ## Feature Engineering
 definition of feature engineering and how it applies
-### getData
-Retrieves all scratch data using the NBA API

 ### findAvgs
 Finds the ten day rolling average for each team for each game in each attribute